NasimMhn/my-portfolio/README.md

-# Project 8 @ Technigo Bootcamp - To build our own portfolio
+# Project 8 @ Technigo Bootcamp  - Build our own portfolio

 At the end of the sprint two, it was time to build own portfolio by focusing on accessibility and testing.